 If you can’t trust them to do the right thing when a problem is relatively minor ($55), how can you trust them to do what is right with something as major as your home purchase?
 Avoid, avoid, avoid.

-Review about: Keller Williams Realty Home Buying.
+Product or Service Mentioned: Keller Williams Realty Home Buying.

 Reason of review: Problem with delivery.